Demographics of Quebec: French

 The French settlers who settled in New France came largely from the western and northern provinces of France.
 They generally spoke a variety of regional languages of the Oïl language family.
 Thus, creating the need for the colonists to "unify their patois" ("unite their dialects") and creating Quebec French.
-Québécois French became the vehicular language of New France, and it remained as such until the British's conquest of New France.
+Québécois French became the vernacular language of New France, and it remained as such until the British's conquest of New France.